oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-04-vulnerabilities.md

 Disclosure date (`disclosure_date`) with value type `string` of format `date-time` holds the date and time the vulnerability was originally disclosed to the public.

-For vulnerabilities no yet disclosed to the public, a disclosure date in the future SHOULD indicate the intended date of disclosure of the vulnerability.
+For vulnerabilities not yet disclosed to the public, a disclosure date in the future SHOULD indicate the intended date for disclosure of the vulnerability.
 As disclosure dates may change during a vulnerability disclosure process, an issuing party SHOULD produce an updated CSAF document to confirm that the vulnerability was in fact disclosed to the public at that time or update the `disclosure_date` with the new intended date in the future.